teran/svcproxy/README.md

     backend:
       # Service backend to handle requests behind proxy
       url: http://localhost:8082
+    # Authnticator to use for current proxy
+    # Currently available:
+    # - BasicAuth
+    # - NoAuth (default)
+    authentication:
+      method: BasicAuth
+      # Options to pass to authenticator, normally depends on what is supported
+      # by particular authenticator
+      # For BasicAuth supported options:
+      # - backend (backend to use by BasicAuth authenticator)
+      # - file(used by htpasswd backend), path to htpasswd file
+      options:
+        backend: htpasswd
+        file: /etc/svcproxy/htpasswd
 ```

 Some options could be passed as Environment variables:
  * `CONFIG_PATH` - path to YAML configuration file in file system